Roman Army during the Pax Romana: Pay

 Until the late first century, the salary of legionaries was nine aurei, paid in three instalments per year.
 This sum was increased by Domitian to twelve aurei, by the addition of a fourth instalment.
 This remained the standard rate of pay until Severus made a further increase.
 In reality, only a proportion of this money was ever received by the soldier; the rest was deducted for compulsory expenditures on clothing, footwear, nourishment, and so forth.
 Should the individual be in a position to make such savings, they would be credited to their savings account, along with any remaining funds from their vacatus, or journey money.
 This was the sum of three aurei, equivalent to four or, after the increase under Domitian, three months' pay, made over to the recruit on enlistment to reimburse him for travel expenses from home.
 The savings of the legionaries would, like the savings of their colleagues in the auxiliary units, be deposited ad signa, that is in the shrine of the regimental standards.
 In this context, the savings of the men would be held in trust for them by the signiferi, who function as the standard-bearers of his unit.

 Occasionally there were bounties and gifts, and the legionaries also received considerable benefits in the form of money or land when they were discharged.
 Around 5 AD the amount was 3000 denarii, and by the end of the pax romana it had risen to 5000 denarii.
-Usually the piece of land a soldier received was 20 by 20 actus (603 square yards).
-However, this sum only reflected the monetary grant in those areas where the land was either appropriated by right of conquest or acquired cheaply.
+Usually the piece of land a soldier received was 20 by 20 actus (603 square yards).This sum only covered the monetary grant for areas where the land had been obtained through conquest or purchased at a low price.

 In the higher ranks of the legion, the financial remuneration was calculated at a rate that was one-and-a-half to two times the amount received by the lowest-ranking member.
 A cornicen received 500 denarii, while the liberarii and exacti received 800 denarii.
 The cornicularius praefecti received 1,000 denarii, while the optio ad spem ordinis received 1,500 denarii.
 The exact amounts of pay received by officers within the Legion remain unclear.
-However, it appears that the figure in question is at least five times the amount typically received by common soldiers.
+However, it appears that it was at least five times the amount typically received by common soldiers.